Cryptis/write-ups/Nuit du Hack XV Qualifications/reverse-engineering/matriochka-step-1.md

 4 functions are successively called : ```mmm```, ```you```, ```touch```, ```my```, the last one being clearly more complex than the previous ones.

-By looking in the ```my``` function, we notice the use of the string "Tr4laLa!!!" at *0x00400798*.
-You have here a beautiful example of the French sense of humor ;) : **"mmm you touch my Tr4laLa!!!"**.
+By looking in the ```my``` function, we notice the use of the string "Tr4laLa!!!" at **0x00400798**.
+You have here a beautiful example of the French sense of humor ;) : *"mmm you touch my Tr4laLa!!!"*.

 This function seems to compare the input flag with the string "Tr4laLa!!!", but many operation are made on the input before the comparison.
-The ```cmp``` at *0x00400728* after the ```strlen``` call could be a way to skip those operation ?
+The ```cmp``` at **0x00400728** after the ```strlen``` call could be a way to skip those operation ?

 Anyway, the size of the function is more than 10 instructions and it is clearly too much for our laziness...
 It's time to summon [IDA](https://www.hex-rays.com/products/ida/) for the rescue !

-1 minute too launch the Windows Virtual Machine, another minute to start the completly legal version of IDA Pro and we are.
+1 minute too launch the Windows Virtual Machine, another minute to start the completely legal version of IDA Pro and we are.
 Here is the C pseudo-code of the function ```my``` given by IDA :

 TODO() ...